• Skip to primary navigation

 Should I peel chickpeas when making hummus?

 I have seen other recipes that call for removing the peels from chickpeas before blending.
-I don’t think it’s necessary at all, and honestly seems like a waste of your valuable time!
+I don’t think it’s necessary at all, and honestly, it seems like a waste of your valuable time!
 The outer layer of the chickpeas is packed with fiber and will be well blended.

 Is Roasted Red Pepper Hummus a traditional Middle Eastern flavor?

-I believe that the combination of red peppers with hummus is a western creation, as I don’t think I’ve eaten this particular flavor of hummus in the Middle East.
-However, I think that it’s a delicious variation of the traditional recipe, and I make it often.
+I believe that the combination of red peppers with hummus is a Western creation, as I don’t think I’ve eaten this particular flavor of hummus in the Middle East.
+However, it’s a delicious variation of the traditional recipe, and I make it often.

 Is Roasted Red Pepper Hummus Healthy?

-Most people consider hummus a very healthy snack, particularly if you’re enjoying it with fresh veggies!
-This roasted red pepper hummus recipe is gluten-free, vegan, and whole30 friendly too.
+Most people consider hummus a very healthy snack, particularly if you enjoy it with fresh veggies!
+This roasted red pepper hummus recipe is also gluten-free, vegan, and Whole30 friendly.

 What can I use instead of tahini in hummus?

-I suggest finding tahini to make this recipe perfect, but if you can’t find it, or you are unable to have sesame, there are alternatives.
+I suggest finding tahini to make this recipe perfect, but if you can’t find it, or you cannot have sesame, there are alternatives.
 Almond butter or cashew butter will give a similar flavor.
 You can also leave the tahini out altogether.
 You’ll still get a wonderful chickpea spread without the added nutty flavor that the tahini brings.

 Dipping pita chips in Roasted Red Pepper Hummus

-You are going to be amazed when you taste how much better this is than your usual store-bought roasted red pepper hummus.
+You will be amazed at how much better this is than your usual store-bought roasted red pepper hummus.
 Please come back and tell me all about it in a comment!

 Did you make this?
 Be sure to leave a review below and tag me on Facebook, Instagram, or Pinterest!